Sweet Smell of Success (musical): Production history

-A workshop was held in Toronto, Ontario, Canada in August 1998.
-According to a Livent spokesman "the show had a cast of 18, made up mainly of Canadians.
+A workshop was held in Toronto in August 1998.
+According to a Livent spokesman "...the show had a cast of 18, made up mainly of Canadians.
 The performers' names were not revealed."
 The workshop was directed by Nicholas Hytner.
 The workshop was followed by a reading in November 1998 in New York City, with Jonathan Pryce as J.J.
 Hunsecker, Brian d'Arcy James as Sidney, Anastasia Barzee, Patrick Wilson, Stacey Logan and an ensemble of 12.

-It had a pre-Broadway tryout in Chicago, Illinois, in January 2002.
+The work had a pre-Broadway tryout in Chicago in January 2002.
 Critics' reactions were not favorable.
 Chicago Tribune critic Chris Jones found that it had an "identity crisis" and warned that "...[b]etween now and the Broadway opening, director Nicholas Hytner and the other multitalented parties involved had better all get on the same conceptual page, or what’s left of the gossip column fraternity will have a lot to chew on."

 Subsequently changes were made to the show, including a new ending.

 Modifications to the plot and differences from the film reportedly reflect author Ernest Lehman's original intent.
 Lehman, the author of the original novelette, was a producer on the musical adaptation.

 The musical opened on March 14, 2002 at the Martin Beck Theatre on Broadway.
 Again directed by Hytner, it closed on June 15, 2002, after 109 performances and 18 previews.
 The show starred John Lithgow as J.J.
 Hunsecker, and Brian d'Arcy James as Sidney Falcone.

 The creative team included choreography by Christopher Wheeldon, sets and costumes by Bob Crowley, and lighting by Natasha Katz.
-Sweet Smell garnered 7 Tony Award nominations including Best Musical.
+Sweet Smell garnered seven Tony Award nominations including Best Musical.
 John Lithgow received the show's only Tony Award, winning Best Performance by a Leading Actor in a Musical.